glasser/vote.davidglasser.net/content/post/201811-candidates.md

 relref "201806-candidates.md" >}}) on why Newsom fails to excite me.

-## Lieutenant Governor: Ed Hernandez?
+## Lieutenant Governor: Ed Hernandez

 My preferred candidate didn't win the primary.
 It's been hard to be motivated to spend time researching this relatively unimportant position.

-Based on very rudimentary research, a legislator/doctor seems more qualified than an ambassador/housing developer.
+Based on very rudimentary research, I'm happy to vote for Hernandez, who actually has been elected to something before, vs just a rich person who got appointed as an ambassador once.

-Thoughts, anyone?

 ## Secretary of State: Alex Padilla